-Ph.D. in Psychometrics and Experimental Psychology, University of Texas at Arlington
+Ph.D. in Psychometrics and Experimental Psychology, University of Texas, Arlington, TX

-M.S. in Experimental Psychology, University of Texas at Arlington
+M.S. in Experimental Psychology, University of Texas, Arlington, TX

 B.S. in Biopsychology, Juniata College